Star Cops: Audio series

 On 9 November 2017, Big Finish Productions announced they would be releasing a new series of Star Cops stories as audio plays, with surviving original cast members David Calder, Trevor Cooper and Linda Newton reprising their roles as Nathan Spring, Colin Devis and Pal Kenzy respectively.
 Joining them were Rakhee Thakrar as Priya Basu and Philip Olivier as Paul Bailey.
 Nimmy March also played Commander Shayla Moss, the new appointed co-ordinator of the Moonbase.

 Two box sets of four adventures were announced, and released in May and December 2018 under the banner title of Mother Earth.

 A further series, entitled Star Cops: Mars was announced on 1 November 2019, starring the core cast of Calder, Cooper and Newton.
 Two volumes, each containing three episodes were released in December 2019 and July 2020.

 Additionally, an audiobook novel The Stuff of Life, written by Mike Tucker and narrated by Trevor Cooper, was released in December 2019.
 It was set between the events of Mother Earth and Mars.
 A second audiobook entitled Sins of the Father, also by Tucker and again narrated by Trevor Cooper was released in December 2021.
 This story is set directly after the events of the Mars series.

+Further series announced were The High Frontier in 2022, Blood Moon in 2023 and Conflict in 2025.